-Our second Annual Bible Sunday will take place on Sunday, February 3, 2019.
+The Annual Bible Sunday will take place on Sunday, January 23rd, 2022.

 The inspiration for #TheBibleSpeaks comes from Pope Francis' letter for the conclusion of the Year of Mercy, Misericordia et misera, #7, in which he states, "It would be beneficial if every Christian community, on one Sunday of the liturgical year, could renew its efforts to make the Sacred Scriptures better known and more widely diffused.
 It would be a Sunday given over entirely to the word of God, so as to appreciate the inexhaustible riches contained in that constant dialogue between the Lord and his people."

-Bishop Crosby and the Diocese of Hamilton has chosen the fourth Sunday of Ordinary Time each year as our day to emphasize how #TheBibleSpeaks and how #WeListen.
+Bishop Crosby and the Diocese of Hamilton has chosen the third Sunday of Ordinary Time each year as our day to emphasize how #TheBibleSpeaks and how #WeListen.

 While reading the Scriptures, ask yourself these four basic questions.